Visiting Cheshire Academy

 We welcome prospective students and their families to visit our campus!

-Once campus reopens, we encourage families to visit our historic campus for Admission events which include open houses, in-classroom visits, and discussion panels with current students and faculty.
-Visitors are also welcome to attend athletic competitions.
-Please go to Athletic Schedules for a listing of games.
+Once campus reopens to visitors, we will again invite families to tour our historic campus and attend Admission events which include open houses, in-classroom visits, and discussion panels with current students and faculty.

 Where to Start Your Visit